padmalcom/TweeFlyPro/README.md

 		- Improvements:
 			- Item, clothing, character ... images are shown as first item in each table now
 			- Path subtract has been replaced with path prefix.
 Path prefix is a relative path to the story where images are stored.
+		- Bug fixes:
+			- "back" in inventory etc. did not reset variables, because $return was used -> replaced $return with $back
 ### TODO:
 - GUI
 	- Postponed: Remove "mayOwnMultiple" for cloth